Step 1 – Check your connection

 Your usage and call data is all centrally managed by our proprietary billing platform to which you will in due course receive a username and password to log into.
 Once in the portal you will be able to view your call usage and data usage as it accrues throughout the month.
 Please note that there is a delay in call and usage data reaching the customer portal of several hours.

-Interphone is changing the cost for calls to the following International Destinations and Call Types as of Monday 23rd September 2019.
+Interphone is changing the cost for calls for our RCA Village* Customers only for the following International Call;

 ^ All quoted prices are GST Inclusive and GST Rounding applies.
 Calls charge in 60 second blocks.